Jimmy Neutron (franchise)

-Jimmy Neutron is a Nickelodeon-owned and computer-animated media franchise created by John A. Davis in the 1980s and commenced in 1998 with the pilot Runaway Rocketboy.
-The franchise focuses on its titular protagonist (voiced by Debi Derryberry), a young boy with a genius-level intellect.
+Jimmy Neutron is an American animated media franchise created by John A. Davis and owned by the Nickelodeon Group division of Paramount Skydance.
+The franchise, which originated from the 2001 film Jimmy Neutron: Boy Genius, centers on the titular character, a young boy with a genius-level intellect.
+In addition to the feature film, the franchise also consists of a television series, a spin-off series focusing on Sheen Estevez, several video games, a three-part crossover special with The Fairly OddParents, and a theme park attraction at Universal Studios Florida.

 Films

 Jimmy Neutron: Boy Genius

 After the pilot was completed, Nickelodeon executives, who were impressed by the pilot and still enthusiastic about the show's potential, raised the prospect of creating a theatrical film to accompany the TV series, much to the surprise of Davis and his team at the studio.
 During the initial pitch to Nickelodeon, Oedekerk had highlighted the idea that using computer animation would allow the same models and assets to be reused between both a film and a TV show, an idea which Nick held a strong faith in.
-Davis further suggested that the feature film be created first, since the characters being modeled could be created at a higher quality than they would have with a TV budget.
-Although Nick was worried that it would be more difficult to attract a movie-going audience without the TV show to build an install base for the series, these concerns were answered with a series of short TV interstitials which would begin airing in order to build up hype for the upcoming film.
-The film was a box office and critical success and was nominated for the first Academy Award for Best Animated Feature at the 74th Academy Awards along with Pixar's Monsters, Inc. but lost to DreamWorks Animation’s Shrek.
+Davis further suggested that the feature film be created first, since the characters being modeled could be created at a higher quality than they would have been on a TV budget.
+Nick was worried that it would be more difficult to attract a movie-going audience without the TV show to build an install base for the series, but these concerns were answered by a series of short TV interstitials that began airing to hype the upcoming film.
+The film was a box-office and critical success and was nominated for the inaugural Academy Award for Best Animated Feature at the 74th Academy Awards along with Monsters, Inc., but lost to Shrek.